skellis46/slipbox/losing oneself - summary of transcripts.md

 ## 4. Permission and container: the ethical/relational precondition

 KC/SE repeatedly treat the permissive container as foundational: “it has to all be allowed”.
-This is linked to authentic movement’s therapeutic lineage (witness availability, non-judgement), while also clarifying that your situation is not therapy and depends on being “resourced” as practitioners.
+This is linked to authentic movement’s therapeutic lineage (witness availability, non-judgement), while also clarifying that the situation is not therapy and depends on being “resourced” as practitioners.
 This theme includes a negative image: choreographic or institutional contexts where judgement saturates the room make the required conditions impossible.

 ## 5. Witnessing, recognition and self-consciousness